 This increasing governmental focus on global warming may result in new environmental laws or regulations that may negatively affect us, our suppliers and our customers.
 This could cause us to incur additional direct costs in complying with any new environmental regulations, as well as increased indirect costs resulting from our customers, suppliers or both incurring additional compliance costs that get passed on to us.
-Moreover, passage of climate change legislation or other federal or state legislative or regulatory initiatives that regulate or restrict emissions of greenhouse gases may curtail production and demand for fossil fuels such as oil and gas in areas where our customers operate and thus adversely affect future demand for over services.
+Moreover, passage of climate change legislation or other federal or state legislative or regulatory initiatives that regulate or restrict emissions of greenhouse gases may curtail production and demand for fossil fuels such as oil and gas in areas where our customers operate and thus adversely affect future demand for our services.
 Reductions in our revenues or increases in our expenses as a result of climate control initiatives could have adverse effects on our business, financial position, results of operations and prospects.

 The U.S. Senate and House of Representatives are currently considering bills entitled, the "Fracturing Responsibility and Awareness of Chemicals Act," or the "FRAC Act," that would amend the federal Safe Drinking Water Act, or the "SDWA," to repeal an exemption from regulation for hydraulic fracturing.
 If enacted, the FRAC Act would amend the definition of "underground injection" in the SDWA to encompass hydraulic fracturing activities.
 Such a provision could require hydraulic fracturing operations to meet permitting and financial assurance requirements, adhere to certain construction specifications, fulfill monitoring, reporting, and recordkeeping obligations, and meet plugging and abandonment requirements.
-The FRAC Act also proposes to require the reporting and public disclosure of chemicals used in the fracturing process, which could make it easier for third parties opposing the hydraulic fracturing tracturing process to initiate legal proceedings based on allegations that specific chemicals used in the fracturing process could adversely affect groundwater.
+The FRAC Act also proposes to require the reporting and public disclosure of chemicals used in the fracturing process, which could make it easier for third parties opposing the hydraulic fracturing process to initiate legal proceedings based on allegations that specific chemicals used in the fracturing process could adversely affect groundwater.
 The adoption of any future federal or state laws or implementing regulations imposing reporting obligations on, or otherwise limiting, the hydraulic fracturing process could make it more difficult to complete natural gas wells.
 Shale gas cannot be economically produced without extensive fracturing.
 In the event this legislation is enacted, demand for our seismic acquisition services may be adversely affected.
-While proposed legislation is pending in Congress, the U.S. Environmental Protection Agency has reviewed its existing authority under the Safe Drinking Water Act and recently asserted its intent to regulate hydraulic fracturing protection Agency has reviewed its existing authority under the Safe Drinking Water Act and recently asserted its intent to regulate hydraulic fracturing protection Agency has reviewed its existing authority under the Safe Drinking Water Act and recently asserted its intent to regulate hydraulic fracturing operations involving control of the Company, even in situations that may be viewed as desirable by our shareholders.
-In addition, we have adopted a shareholder rights plan that would likely discourage a hostile attempt to acquire control of the Company.
+While proposed legislation is pending in Congress, the U.S. Environmental Protection Agency has reviewed its existing authority under the Safe Drinking Water Act and recently asserted its intent to regulate hydraulic fracturing operations involving diesel additives.